uberwach/kaggle-berlin/README.md

 # Collection of Sources

+If you want a comprehensive introduction to the field you find decent advice [[here]](https://80000hours.org/ai-safety-syllabus/#reading-list).
+Note that this is a guide for AI safety yet the areas outlined with books and sources is fairly decent.

-Here a small, but growing, collection of sources that we have been discussing on our hack sessions.
+Here is a small, but growing, collection of sources that we have been discussing on our hack sessions.

 Star ratings are from :star: to :star::star::star::star::star: and subject of discussions in the Kaggle group.